dax8it/ATJIUJITSU-REAL-NEW/content/blog/please-support-our-gofund-me.md

 order: 1
 date: 2020-05-18T20:43:16.682Z
 description: >-
-  Link is in the description.
+  Please click the link down below.
 Thank you to everyone who has donated already!
 We would not be able to make it through without your support!
-thumbnail: /img/go-fund-me.jpg
+thumbnail: /img/rawimage.jpg
 home: true
 tags:
   - Blog